IP-CAM/ShKeeper-Payment-Gateway-for-Opencart-v.4.x/README.md

 ## Installation
 ### Upload via Extension Installer

-Download from [Github releases page](https://github.com/vsys-host/opencart-4-shkeeper-payment-module/releases) the latest module archive `opencart-4-shkeeper-payment-module.ocmod.zip`
+Download from [Github releases page](https://github.com/vsys-host/opencart-4-shkeeper-payment-module/releases) the latest module archive `shkeeper.ocmod.zip`
-* Upload `opencart-4-shkeeper-payment-module.ocmod.zip` to your OpenCart or ocStore installation using the administrator menu _Extensions_ -> _Installer_ and click install button in Action column.
+* Upload `shkeeper.ocmod.zip` to your OpenCart or ocStore installation using the administrator menu _Extensions_ -> _Installer_ and click install button in Action column.
 * Then, to install and configure the extension, go to (_Extensions_ -> _Extensions_ -> _Payments_), find SHKeeper module and click install button in Action column.

 ### Manual Plugin Installation